Eddie Palmieri: La Perfecta

-Back in the studio
+Other work

 Palmieri returned to the studio to record three songs for the soundtrack to Doin' it in the Park: Pickup Basketball NYC.
-The documentary, co-directed by Bobbito García and Kevin Couliau, explores the relationship between NYC playgrounds, basketball, arts and culture.
-In 2022, Eddie Palmieri appeared in a feature-length documentary titled Santos - Skin to Skin.
+The documentary, co-directed by Bobbito García and Kevin Couliau, explores the relationship between NYC playgrounds, basketball, arts, and culture.

+In 2022, Palmieri appeared in a feature-length documentary titled Santos - Skin to Skin.

+In 2025, Palmieri appeared in the Spike Lee feature-length film Highest 2 Lowest performing multiple songs with the film alternating between his performance and an extended action sequence.
+This was his final film appearance before his death.

+Death

+Palmieri died at his residence in Hackensack, New Jersey, on August 6, 2025, at the age of 88.